leancloud/docs-en/views/push-guide.md

 expiration_interval | optional | Expiration time in ***second**, relative to the moment the API is invoked. expiration_time | optional | The absolute expiration time in ISO8691 format with `UTC+0` timezone, e.g. `2019-04-01T06:19:29.000Z`.
 notification_id | optional | Customizable push notification id.
 It is a string consist of up to 16 alphanumeric characters.
 If not specified, an auto-generated random id will be used.
 Targets and successes are calculated based on this id, as displayed in [Notification History on Dashboard](#Notification).
-Specifying a `notification_id` allows for developers to accumulate targets and successes of push notifications for multiple requests. push_time | optional | A ISO8601 timestamp string used for scheduled push.
-The timezone is `UTC+0`.
+Specifying a `notification_id` allows for developers to accumulate targets and successes of push notifications for multiple requests. push_time | optional | A ISO8601 timestamp string with timezone `UTC+0` used for scheduled push.
 The notification will be pushed immediately if the `push_time` is in less than one minute.
 You can implement cyclical pushes using [LeanEngine](https://docs.leancloud.app/leanengine_overview.html). req_id | optional | Customizable request id.
 Similar to `notification_id`, it is a string consist of up to 16 alphanumeric characters.
 Requests with an identical `req_id` in five minutes will be treated as duplication and LeanCloud will only handle one of them.
-You can specify this parameter when you plan to retry requests on timeout errors. **Retrying too frequently or too much will interfer normal pushes**.
-Please be careful. prod | optional |**Only applicable for iOS devices.** When using Token Authentication, you can use this parameter to specify whether the notifications will be pushed to the `dev` environment or `prod` enviroment of APNs.
+You can specify this parameter when you plan to retry requests on timeout errors. **Retrying too frequently or too much will interfere with normal pushes**.
+Please be careful. prod | optional |**Only applicable for iOS devices.** When using Token Authentication, you can use this parameter to specify whether the notifications will be pushed to the `dev` environment or `prod` environment of APNs.
 When using certificate authentication, you can use this parameter to specify whether using a `dev` certificate or a `prod` certificate.
 The `deviceProfile` attribute of the installation takes precedence over this parameter. topic | optional | **Only applicable for pushing to iOS devices with the Token Authentication.** The APNs Topic is required for Token Authentication. iOS SDKs will automatically use the bundle ID of the iOS application as `apnsTopic`.
 However, you have to manually specify them under the following circumstances: 1. iOS SDK version is earlier than v4.2.0 2. not using iOS SDK (for example, you are developing a React Native application) 3. using a `topic` different from bundle ID. apns_team_id | **Only applicable for pushing to iOS devices with the Token Authentication.**  The Team ID is required for Token Authentication.
-Generally, if there is no duplicated APNs Topics for all of your Team IDs, or if you have specified the `apnsTeamId` attribue of the installation beforehand, then LeanCloud will automatically push notifications with the Team ID matched.
-Otherwise you need to manually specify this parameter and ensure all the targeted devices have the specified Team ID. flow_control | optional | Targets per second.
+Generally, if there are no duplicated APNs Topics for all of your Team IDs, or if you have specified the `apnsTeamId` attribute of the installation beforehand, then LeanCloud will automatically push notifications with the Team ID matched.
+Otherwise, you need to manually specify this parameter and ensure all the targeted devices have the specified Team ID. flow_control | optional | Targets per second.
 If specified, LeanCloud will throttle the pushes.
 The minimum value is 1000, if a value less than 1000 is specified, it will be treated as 1000.

-Below are examples for some common use cases.
+Below are examples of some common use cases.
 Refer to [Queries](rest_api.html#queries) section for more information.

 ##### Push to All Devices